CSM Oradea (men's basketball): History

-CSM Oradea was founded in 2003, but the team promoted to the first division in 2005.
-The team best performance was in 2012 when they reached Romanian Cup semi-finals and in 2013 when the team won the 3rd place.
+CSM Oradea was founded in 2003, and the team was promoted to the first division in 2005.
+The club's best results came in 2012, when it reached the Romanian Cup semi-finals, and in 2013, when it finished in third place.

-In the 2012–2013 season the team finished on second place at the end of the regular season (23 wins and 7 losses) and qualify for the Play-offs.
-In the first round the team lost with 3–1 against "U" Mobitelco Cluj-Napoca, and then the team lost 3–1 against future champions Asesoft Ploieşti.
-The team played for the 3rd place against Gaz Metan Mediaş and won with 2–1.
+In the 2012–13 season, the team finished in second place at the end of the regular season, with 23 wins and 7 losses, and qualified for the playoffs.
+In the first round, the team lost the series 3–1 against "U" Mobitelco Cluj-Napoca, and the team then lost 3–1 against eventual champions Asesoft Ploieşti.
+In the third-place series, the team defeated Gaz Metan Mediaş 2–1.

 In the 2013–14 season the team made its first European appearance, as they would play in the third tier EuroChallenge.
 It also made the Cup Final for the first time, as well as the Liga Nationala Final.

 In the 2015–16 season, Oradea won its first Romanian national championship, after beating BC Mureș in the Finals.
 Following their historic achievement, Oradea played in the Basketball Champions League during the 2016–17 season and one year later, achieved their second league title.